CALIFORNIA

 Number of Individuals Served: average 5-10 individuals per month

-Preferred Terminology: SSP or CoNavigator
+Preferred Terminology: SSP or CN

 Certification/Endorsement: Certificates of completion are provided after SSP/Co-Navigator trainings.